TheOdinProject/curriculum/foundations/html_css/css-foundations/intro-to-css.md

     - `05-descendant-combinator`

     Note: Solutions for these exercises can be found in the `solution` folder of each exercise.
+    Note 2: Do not complete exercise number 6 - that is for the next lesson
 </div>

 ### Knowledge check